 When I landed at Delhi’s Indira Gandhi International Airport, inbound from the coastal state of Goa, it was with the express intent of taking a taxi to the city’s railway station and boarding the next train to Agra, home of the Taj Mahal.
 Unfortunately, a street hustler posing as a railway employee convinced my friend Dora and I that our train had been cancelled, scammed us into taking a private car to and from Agra and in the process, effectively deleted an entire day from our already-cramped India itinerary.

 Although we were stressed out at the prospect of having only a single day to do all our Delhi sightseeing, I’m happy to report that even a time constraint this severe won’t impede you from enjoying yourself in the Indian capital.
-If you’re efficient and move quickly, one day is all you need to enjoy Delhi’s best-known tourist attractions.
+If you’re efficient and move quickly, you just need one day in Delhi enjoy the city’s best-known tourist attractions.
+Here’s an idea of things to do in Delhi in a day.

 Delhi Tours by Taxi

-Dora and I were lucky enough to return from Agra the night before the single day we’d dedicated Delhi travel, so we woke up with the sun the next morning to get an early start.
+Dora and I were lucky enough to return from Agra the night before our one day in Delhi, so we woke up with the sun the next morning to get an early start.
 We arranged our taxi through the front desk of our hotel and I highly recommend you do the same.

 In addition to providing the surest prospect of having a reliable driver (and providing an option for recourse in the event that you don’t) your hotel will negotiate a fair rate for you and won’t put up with scamming.
 The Hotel Grand Godwin, located in the popular Asoka Road tourist area, got Dora and I an all day rate of just Rs.
 800, which was about $16 at the time.